Using other Desktop Environments

 This is the most important command to set up your preferred desktop environment.
 It is also the most complicated command, as it requires a good understanding of display server components.
 Some important notes:

-Put important environment variables at the beginning of the command like XDG_RUNTIME_DIR=/tmp WAYLAND_DISPLAY=wayland-0 ..., then start Xwayland + an X11 session like this: Xwayland -hidpi :1 2>&1 & startxfce4, or a Wayland session like this: startplasma-wayland.
+Put important environment variables at the beginning of the command, for example XDG_RUNTIME_DIR=/tmp WAYLAND_DISPLAY=wayland-0 XDG_SESSION_TYPE=wayland XDG_CURRENT_DESKTOP=XFCE ..., then start a Wayland session such as /usr/local/bin/startxfce4-localdesktop or startplasma-wayland.

 Config templates